-Facebook’s free metrics tool - Facebook Insights, gives marketers a powerful platform to measure the performance of the pages they manage and the posts they create.
+Facebook’s free metrics tool - Facebook Insights, gives marketers a powerful platform to measure the performance of the pages they manage and the Facebook posts they create.

 However, this data isn’t always enough.
-Looking through more specific elements of your Facebook page is crucial when you’re trying to get your social media campaign running efficiently, and that’s where the next tabs come in.
+Looking through more specific elements of your Facebook page is crucial when trying to get your social media campaign running efficiently, and that’s where the next tabs come in.

 Why track Page Likes?